Financial Aid and Scholarship FAQ

 - Submit ACT or SAT scores as part of the application process

 - Submit the Free Application for Federal Student Aid (FAFSA) by February 1 for priority consideration for need-based scholarships and other financial aid.
 The FAFSA can be completed at: www.fasfa.gov

 3. What is the typical academic profile of those who are awarded scholarships?

 Merit scholarships are based upon the competitiveness of the applicant pool by reviewing the high school GPA and ACT/SAT scores of students.
 Merit awards can vary from year to year depending on the academic profile of applicants.
-Applicants with a high school GPA of 3.5 or above and an ACT score of 26 or above are likely to receive merit scholarships.
+Applicants with a high school GPA of 3.5 or above and an ACT score of 25 or above are likely to be considered merit scholarships.
 Merit awards are offered annually to the strongest academically performing applicants.

 4. What type of scholarships are available?